vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ## Motivation

 Users rely on toFQDN policies to enforce network policies against traffic to remote destinations outside the cluster, typically to blob storage / other services on the internet.
 Rolling out cilium agent should not result in traffic being dropped.
-Introducing a high availablility (HA) mode will allow for adoption of toFQDN network policies in critical environments.
+Introducing a high availability (HA) mode will allow for adoption of toFQDN network policies in critical environments.

 ## Goals